-If you’re on Instagram, you know that it’s filled with perfectly curated photos of someone’s salad, smoothie bowl, “cheat day” meal, or [insert trendy food here].
+If you’re on Instagram, you know it’s filled with perfectly curated photos of someone’s salad, smoothie bowl, “cheat day” meal, or [insert trendy food here].

 But what you may not realize is that each and every one of us perceives those images in a different way.